Uncovering tau leptons-enriched semi-visible jets at the LHC: Trigger and search strategies

 As a result, a selection $M_\text{T}>1.5$ TeV, following the current trigger strategy for s-channel hadronic semi-visible jets as in \cite{CMS:2021dzg}, discards most of the signal for benchmark points below 2 TeV.\\

 The possibility of employing $\tau$ triggers similar to those used by ATLAS and CMS during Run 2 \cite{ATLASTauTrig,CMSTauTrig} was studied as an alternative (\ref{app:acc_after_preselec}).
 These triggers apply calorimeter and track isolation criteria at different levels of the triggers to select tau candidates, and different options for isolation regions and track thresholds were studied.
-It was found that the isolation requirements impacts the signal acceptance after preselection, especially for small $\text{BR}_\tau$: The acceptance ranges from $\approx5~\%$ at BR$_\tau=15~\%$ to $\approx35~\%$ at BR$_\tau=0.70~\%$, with comparable results for all of the studied mass points $0.5\leq M_{Z^\prime}\leq5$ TeV.
-The isolation criterion $N_{\text{core: }R<0.2}^{\text{tracks: }p_\text{T}>1~\text{GeV}}\leq3$ and $N_{\text{iso: } 0.2<R<0.4}^{\text{tracks: } p_\text{T}>1~\text{GeV}}\leq 1$ defined with a core region with radius $R=0.2$ was observed to yield generally better acceptances by a factor of $\approx 1.5$ than with a radius of $R=0.1$.
+It was found that the isolation requirements impacts the signal acceptance after preselection, especially for small $\text{BR}_\tau$: The acceptance ranges from $\approx5~\%$ at BR$_\tau=15~\%$ to $\approx35~\%$ at BR$_\tau=70~\%$, with comparable results for all of the studied mass points $0.5\leq M_{Z^\prime}\leq5$ TeV.
+The isolation criterion $N_{\text{core: }R_c<0.2}^{\text{tracks: }p_\text{T}>1~\text{GeV}}\leq3$ and $N_{\text{iso: } 0.2<R_i<0.4}^{\text{tracks: } p_\text{T}>1~\text{GeV}}\leq 1$ defined with a core region with radius $R_c=0.2$ was observed to yield generally better acceptances by a factor of $\approx 1.5$ than with a radius of $R_c=0.1$.

 The isolation criteria could be loosened using di-$\tau$ triggers, similar to those used in the ATLAS $H\rightarrow\tau\tau$ analysis \cite{ATLAS-CONF-2022-032}, where the isolation is only applied to tau candidates below 25 GeV.
-It was observed however that such a selection rejects significantly more signal events for low values of $M_{Z^\prime}$, without offering a significant improvement over the single tau trigger.\\ The invisible component of the SVJ$\tau$ signature also suggests the investigation of $\cancel E_\text{T}$ triggers.
+It was observed however that such a selection rejects significantly more signal events for low values of $M_{Z^\prime}$, without offering a significant improvement over the single tau trigger.
+A future study may investigate whether modifying the trigger isolation criteria for di-tau or dilepton triggers (e.g. introducing variables such as those used in the multivariate analysis presented in section \ref{sec:4}) may reduce trigger rates without dramatically decreasing the signal acceptance.\\ The invisible component of the SVJ$\tau$ signature also suggests the investigation of $\cancel E_\text{T}$ triggers.
 However, it was observed that such a trigger would not reach an acceptable efficiency for the selection of SVJ$\tau$ signal samples with masses below $2$ TeV.\\